Anxiety & Panic Therapy for Expats & Digital Nomads

 • Pushing yourself to keep going even when you’re exhausted

-Anxiety isn’t a personality flaw — it’s your body’s way of trying to protect you from uncertainty or discomfort.
+Anxiety isn’t a personality flaw, it’s your body’s way of trying to protect you from uncertainty or discomfort.
 But when it’s always switched on, it can leave you feeling disconnected, scattered, or like you’re running on empty.

 If you’re feeling caught in that loop, therapy can help you slow things down, find clarity, and reconnect with a calmer version of yourself.

 My approach to anxiety therapy is both evidence-based and collaborative.
-Together, we’ll look at what fuels your anxiety — not just the symptoms, but the deeper patterns that keep it going.
-These are the evidence-based therapies that I use when working with clients who are experiencing anxiety:
+Together, we’ll look at what fuels your anxiety; not just the symptoms, but the deeper patterns that keep it going.

 • Cognitive Behavioural Therapy (CBT) helps you identify and reframe anxious thought patterns so they lose their grip.